 Remember that song from the group who called themselves the Barenaked Ladies?
 Every time I hear someone mention “a million dollars,” the song runs through my mind.
-So, realizing this week’s installment focuses on Development to round out another series of the five DREAM elements (soon to become the ARMED elements) involved in Advancement, let’s raise a million dollars.
+So, realizing this week’s installment focuses on Development to round out another series of the five ARMED elements involved in Advancement, let’s raise a million dollars.
 It’s easy.

 I’ll bet you said, “Yeah – sure.”